The Vicious Cycle of Poverty

-A mere 12 percent of the world’s population uses 85 percent of its water, and these 12 percent do not live in the Third World. —Source: Maude Barlow, Water as Commodity - The Wrong Prescription, The Institute for Food and Development Policy, Backgrounder, Summer 2001, Vol. 7, No. 3
+A mere 12 percent of the world’s population uses 85 percent of its water, and they do not live in the Third World. —Source: Maude Barlow, Water as Commodity – The Wrong Prescription, The Institute for Food and Development Policy, Backgrounder, Summer 2001, Vol. 7, No. 3

 Let’s look at this scenario with a family in absolute poverty.

-A very poor family with children have very little to eat, and have no access to health facilities.
-As a result, the children are malnourished and unhealthy and have many health complications.
+A very poor family with children has very little to eat and have no access to health facilities.
+As a result, children are malnourished and unhealthy and have many health complications.
 They are therefore unable to go to school (even if there is a school in the next village).
 They grow up with no education or skill and cannot do any economic activity.
-Their parent die from preventable diseases as a result of the lack of health facilities, and their fate is in their hands.
-As the children turn adults, they find wives who are just on the same level of poverty as them, and they have their own children.
+Their parents die from preventable diseases as a result of the lack of health facilities, and their fate is in their hands.
+As the children turn adults, they find wives who are just on the same level of poverty as them, and they have their children.
 They hand over this condition to their children, who will also grow up in similar conditions.